AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

  mvn clean -e install -DskipTests
 ```

-The generated jar (`.target/o2-kafka-0.1-jar-with-dependencies.jar`) contains all dependencies inside, so there is no need to download them manually.

-## Run

-1. Edit the YAML configuration file according the specific component
-2. Execute the command
 The generated jar (`target/o2-kafka-0.1-jar-with-dependencies.jar`) includes all components and dependencies.

 ## Components

 ### InfluxDB UDP Consumer
-This component retrieves messages from the Kafka cluster and forward them to a single InfluxDB instance.
-The messages are supposed have the [Line Protocol format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/).
-The component could be configured in order to send inner monitoring data to an InfluxDB instance.

-#### Command
-The consumer is execute using the following command
 This component retrieves messages from the Kafka cluster and forward them to an InfluxDB instance.
 The messages need to be formatted in the [Line Protocol format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/).
 The component could be configured in order to send inner monitoring data to an InfluxDB instance.